-• Listen carefully and keep an open mind.
-Staff should not take a decision as to whether or not abuse has taken place.
-When the pupil has finished talking, make sure that he/she feels secure and, if appropriate, explain what you are going to do next.

-- Abuse that occurs online or outside of the school or college should not be downplayed and should be treated equally seriously.
+- Listen carefully and keep an open mind.
+Staff should not take a decision as to whether abuse has taken place.
+When the pupil has finished talking, make sure that he/she feels secure and, if appropriate, explain what you are going to do next. - Abuse that occurs online or outside of the school or college should not be downplayed and should be treated equally seriously.
 A victim will never be given the impression by our staff that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report. - Our staff will explain that the law is in place to protect children and young people rather than criminalise them, and this will be explained in such a way that avoids alarming or distressing them.
-(KCSIE 2023, paragraph 469). - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and /or they may not recognise their experiences as harmful.

-For example, children may feel embarrassed, humiliated, or being threatened.
+Nor should a victim ever be made to feel ashamed for making a report.

+- Our staff will explain that the law is in place to protect children and young people rather than criminalise them, and this will be explained in such a way that avoids alarming or distressing them (KCSIE 2024). - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and /or they may not recognise their experiences as harmful. - For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and / or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.
-(KCSIE 2023, paragraph 19).

-• Do not promise confidentiality.
-Explain that you have to make sure that the pupil is safe, and you will need to ask other adults to help you to do this.

-• Do not cross question the pupil.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication (KCSIE 2024, paragraph 17) - Do not promise confidentiality.
+Explain that you must make sure that the pupil is safe, and you will need to ask other adults to help you to do this. - Do not cross question the pupil.
 You must not ask leading questions, that is, a question which suggests its own answer.
 Let the pupil tell you what he or she wants to and no more.
-The pupil may be interviewed by a specialist later and too much questioning may prejudice later investigations or cause the child to become anxious and retract his/her information.

-• Be prepared to follow up with the pupil, but only in conjunction with advice from the DSL.

-• Be aware that younger pupils may disclose issues of a safeguarding nature in general conversation rather than as a specific disclosure to a member of staff.

-• Do not attempt any examination or remove a pupil's clothes to look further at an injury.
+The pupil may be interviewed by a specialist later and too much questioning may prejudice later investigations or cause the child to become anxious and retract his/her information. - Be prepared to follow up with the pupil, but only in conjunction with advice from the DSL. - Be aware that younger pupils may disclose issues of a safeguarding nature in general conversation rather than as a specific disclosure to a member of staff. - Do not attempt any examination or remove a pupil's clothes to look further at an injury.
 Under no circumstances should photographs be taken of a pupil's injury.
-It may be possible to observe the pupil during the normal school routine, for example in a physical education (PE) class.

-• If a pupil wants to show you his or her injuries, please try and insist that this must wait for a health professional to make an assessment.
-No child or pupil should be asked to undress to show their injuries to a member of staff.

-• Do not attempt to investigate matters further; your role is to listen, record and report your concerns to the DSL.
+It may be possible to observe the pupil during the normal school routine, for example in a physical education (PE) class. - If a pupil wants to show you his or her injuries, please try and insist that this must wait for a health professional to make an assessment.
+No child or pupil should be asked to undress to show their injuries to a member of staff. - Do not attempt to investigate matters further; your role is to listen, record and report your concerns to the DSL.